-A 4-H/FFA member must fit his/her own animal at Fair.
-A 4-H or FFA member may be assisted by others enrolled in 4-H/FFA.
-In the interest of safety, an adult may assist members if an animal blows up, gets away from a member, or needs medical treatment.
-However adults are not allowed to feed, clip, groom or wash animals once livestock are on the Fairgrounds.
+A 4-H or FFA member must take care of, groom, and fit their own animals at Fair.
+A 4-H or FFA member may be assisted by others enrolled in 4-H or FFA.
+Youth exhibitors are expected to clean their own stalls, alley way, and tie out area.
+Adults are not allowed to feed, clip, groom, or wash animals once livestock are on the Fairgrounds.
+However, in the interest of safety, an adult may assist members if an animal blows up, gets away from a member, or needs medical treatment.